How to keep your attendees engaged is an ever-trending topic of concern for event organizers and marketers.

 Condensed from a recent user group for inwink customers, we provide you with the 10 golden keys that will open the door to making your online attendees experience as enjoyable as possible.

-1) Choosing the right time and the duration for the event
+1) Choosing the right time and the duration for the online event

 To maximize the attendance rate of your registrants, the choice of time and duration of the event is essential.